 On very rare occasions a tenancy agreement may have a clause allowing you to serve notice to leave early, but if yours doesn't have one you can normally only be released or have the terms of the tenancy changed if the landlord agrees to it.
 This is still the case, even if you never moved in.

-Most landlords will only agree to end the tenancy early if there is a replacement tenant to take over from you - you can try advertising to students on Facebook groups like Keele Freshers, and the Keele Studentpad message board.
+Most landlords will only agree to end the tenancy early if there is a replacement tenant to take over from you - you can try advertising on social media groups for Keele students, the Keele Studentpad message board, and Spareroom.
 Landlords can also look for a new tenant, but you would be responsible for any advertising costs they incur.

 Can I negotiate with the landlord?